 Dirt can also cause microbial growth, which can damage your components and may also be a hazard to your family.
 Refrigerants are usually hydrocarbons, which can be toxic if inhaled.
 You can also cause an accident if you try to repair the equipment without the requisite skill and experience.

-That’s why at We Care Plumbing, Heating, and Air, we recommend scheduling a tune-up of your HVAC in Murrieta.
+That’s why at We Care Plumbing, Heating, & Air, we recommend scheduling a tune-up of your HVAC in Murrieta.
 A professional needs to inspect your AC at least once a year, preferably in spring.
 Cleaning components and repairing faults can prevent systemic issues later.

 4. Thermostat Devices for Temperature Regulation